gfed53/audio-swirl/README.md

 3. Once all dependencies are installed and everything is in place, you can run `gulp build` in the command line to create a build version.

-4. You can serve the app locally by running `node server`.
+4. You can serve the app locally by running `npm start`.
 The app listens at port 8080.

 ## The Process